guilbaults/TrailblazingTurtle/docs/data.md

 ```

 ## slurm-exporter
-[slurm-exporter](https://github.com/guilbaults/prometheus-slurm-exporter/tree/osc) is used to capture stats from slurm like the priority of each users.
+[slurm-exporter](https://github.com/guilbaults/prometheus-slurm-exporter/tree/osc) is used to capture stats from Slurm like the priority of each user.
 This portal is using a fork, branch `osc` in the linked repository.
 This fork support GPU reporting and sshare stats.

 ## Access to the database of slurmacct
-This mysql database is accessed with a read only user.
-It does not need to be in the same database server where django is storing its data.
+This MySQL database is accessed by a read-only user.
+It does not need to be in the same database server where Django is storing its data.

 ## lustre\_exporter and lustre\_exporter\_slurm
 Those 2 exporters are used to gather information about Lustre usage.

 * [lustre\_exporter](https://github.com/HewlettPackard/lustre_exporter) capture information on Lustre MDS and OSS but will only use \$SLURM\_JOBID as a tag on the metrics.
 * [lustre\_exporter\_slurm](https://github.com/guilbaults/lustre_exporter_slurm) is used as a proxy between Prometheus and lustre_exporter to improve the content of the tags.
-This will match the \$SLURM\_JOBID to a job in slurm and will add the username and slurm account in the tags.
+This will match the \$SLURM\_JOBID to a job in Slurm and will add the username and Slurm account in the tags.

 The following recorder rules are used to pre-aggregate stats shown in the user portal.